JustAlittleWolf/modpackLoaderFabric/README.md

 You can still add other mods manually, *ModpackLoaderFabric* will only automatically update your selected mods. **All mods downloaded by _ModpackLoaderFabric_ come with the suffix `modname_MPLF.jar`**

-**The mod sometimes doesn't delete old versions of a mod, please regularly check your mods folder.**
+**⚠The mod sometimes doesn't delete old versions of a mod, please regularly check your mods folder.**

 **⚠Unfortunately you have to manually restart the game to apply the newly downloaded mods, as reloading mods is impossible from within the game**

 ### Modpack from repository